Terms of Participation

 If either of us wants to make something of it and wants to “sue” (a dirty word) then we have to follow these rules of engagement. (sort of according to the Geneva Convention):

-To the extent you have in any manner violated or threatened to violate and/or its affiliates’ intellectual property rights and/or its affiliates may seek injunctive or other appropriate relief in any state or federal court in the State of South Carolina, and you consent to exclusive jurisdiction and venue in such courts.
+To the extent you have in any manner violated or threatened to violate and/or its affiliates’ intellectual property rights and/or its affiliates may seek injunctive or other appropriate relief in any state or federal court in the State of Alabama, and you consent to exclusive jurisdiction and venue in such courts.

 Any other disputes will be resolved as follows:

-If a dispute arises under this agreement, we agree to first try to resolve it with the help of a mutually agreed-upon mediator in the following location: Dorchester County.
+If a dispute arises under this agreement, we agree to first try to resolve it with the help of a mutually agreed-upon mediator in the following location: Baldwin County.
 Any costs and fees other than attorney fees associated with the mediation will be shared equally by each of us.

-If it proves impossible to arrive at a mutually satisfactory solution through mediation, we agree to submit the dispute to binding arbitration at the following location: Dorchester County, under the rules of the American Arbitration Association.
+If it proves impossible to arrive at a mutually satisfactory solution through mediation, we agree to submit the dispute to binding arbitration at the following location: Baldwin County, under the rules of the American Arbitration Association.
 Judgment upon the award rendered by the arbitration may be entered in any court with jurisdiction to do so.

 If this all sounds kind of mean and undiplomatic, you should have seen what the lawyers gave to us in the first place.
 We had to remind them that human torture and sacrifice was outlawed in the United States.
 Boy, did they look disappointed!